 Between 1525-1866, 12.5 million Africans were forcibly transported from their homelands to fill labor demands in North American, South American, and Caribbean colonies (10.7 million survived the "Middle Passage" to the New World.).
 Europeans, followed by the English, traded guns, copper, iron, textiles, and other manufactured goods in West Africa in exchange for enslaved people, who were then exchanged in the colonies for a "staple product," a raw commodity produced for export, the so-called "Triangular Trade System."

 Virginia and Maryland grew tobacco, the most valuable product in Britain’s mainland colonies.
-In the second half of the 17th century South Carolina produced rice, and Pennsylvania became the “bread colony,” growing corn, wheat, rye, oats, and barley.
+In the second half of the 1600s, South Carolina produced rice, and Pennsylvania became the "bread colony," growing corn, wheat, rye, oats, and barley.
 With the exception of Pennsylvania, enslaved labor produced the most valuable commodities in the British Empire.

 Boston merchants initially supplied the West Indies with salted fish to feed enslaved laborers and timber for buildings and fuel in exchange for sugar, molasses, or enslaved people.
 Soon, Boston dominated trade from communities throughout New England.
 Abundant timber supplies created a thriving shipbuilding industry, and ultimately the economic success of Massachusetts in the Trans-Atlantic economy came from the "carrying trade."
 Headed to the West Indies, English and European ports, or Africa, their ships might carry New England produce, livestock, and lumber, Virginia tobacco, or commodities from Atlantic coastal ports.

-Enslaved people were a labor source for Massachusetts, imported in small but steady numbers in the first half of the 17th century, but they were also trade commodities.
+Enslaved people were a labor source for Massachusetts, imported in small but steady numbers in the first half of the 1600s, but they were also trade commodities.
 In 1644, Boston merchants began importing enslaved people directly from Africa to the West Indies, where they exchanged them for West Indian sugar and molasses, which would be distilled into rum (a major New England industry) to pay for more enslaved people--the Massachusetts version of "Triangular Trade."